Building skills in trauma-informed legal advocacy is key for lawyers practicing in any areas that…

 The fact that a response to a negative review cannot include confidential client information dictates that the lawyer take a minimalist approach.
 Therefore, if a Massachusetts attorney is inclined to respond to an online review at all, bar counsel would advise the lawyer simply to note disagreement with the review while pointing out that any further discussion will have to be between the lawyer and the client.
 For example, the lawyer may respond: “I am sorry the reviewer feels this way.
 Although I disagree with the reviewer’s comments about my representation, the Rules of Professional Conduct prevent me from discussing the facts of the engagement in a public forum such as this.
 I have, however, reached out to the reviewer directly to discuss her concerns.”

 A couple other basic options are discussed in the BBO article: (1) Not responding at all, and (2) Attempting resolution.
 Not responding at all is an option for any review that is irrational or unfair on its face, and usually inadvisable otherwise.
+ABA Formal Opinion 496, issued on Jan.
+13, 2021, also addresses how lawyers can respond to criticism online.

 You might be able to get a negative review taken down depending on its nature.
 Instructions on how to get reviews taken down from popular review sites can be found in this 2020 article from Catherine Reach at the North Carolina Bar Association, which notes that “if a review is inaccurate, they weren’t your client, if the review is threatening, includes hate speech or is lewd you may have some recourse directly with the review site in getting it taken down.”
 The same article also recommends not choosing to sue the client in any situation, and notes the Consumer Review Fairness Act of 2016 prohibits non-disparagement clauses.

 Attempting resolution is always an option but most likely, a negative online review isn’t the first time a client expressed their dissatisfaction.
 You need processes in your law practice to capture and apply feedback for reasons beyond preventing online publication of negative feedback, including general marketing purposes and making improvements to client experience and the design of your practice.
 You’ll want to capture negative feedback in private communication to you throughout representation, at which points you’d naturally want to take whatever practical steps you might be able to resolve the client’s dissatisfaction enough at least to prevent public review, which still might not always be possible.
 Find sample questions at key touch points in “Avoid Bad Reviews by Requesting Client Feedback” from Catherine Reach.
+Additional strategies to bury the review and bury the search result are discussed in this October 2020 ABA article from Ken Matejka, JD, LLM.

 Notably, positive results from negative reviews were demonstrated in recent study.
 In July 2020, the Journal of Marketing published “Negative Reviews, Positive Impact: Consumer Empathetic Responding to Unfair Word of Mouth,” which documents “how negative reviews, when perceived as unfair, can activate feelings of empathy toward firms that have been wronged.”
 A clear takeaway is that in certain situations, it can be advantageous to let unfair negative reviews exist on any platform.
 It’s possible that legal consumers might even expect to see negative reviews due the nature of the service they’re seeking.
 Commonly, legal services aren’t like a widget designed to function a certain way, but are responsive to complex and unique problems.